ecls-cdm/cdm/README.md

 We are in the state of finalizing the official documentation which will be hosted via GitHub pages.
-Make sure to visit our repository regularly to stay updated on the state of the expansion!
+Make sure to visit our repository regularly to stay updated on the state of the expansion and its first official release!

 *July 2024, The ECLS CDM research group*